-- Financial Management Resource for Alberta Non-Profits and Registered Charities.
+- Financial Management Resources for Alberta Non-Profits and Registered Charities.
 (2018).
 This publication provides information and links to organizations and resources in the areas of: governance, bylaw, policies and procedures, audits, accountability and transparency, liability of directors and officers, and dissolution.

 - Fundraising – Information and resource materials on fundraising.